-(konishi) Translators: cunha Translator's
+(konishi) Translators: andrei introduction:

-(editor's although theoretically for kids, the show's title is the phrase "go-go-u ga--ru" pronounced backwards, a "go go girl" being slang for the kind of party-all-ni Oung so often sung about in p5 songs. this was a hint that the show was also aimed at the hip young party-goer returning home at the break of dawn, having just caught the first train out of O. the animated title sequence, indeed, featured a godzilla-size party girl rampaging through the streets, to be felled by three young boy superheroes. other signs of the show's hipness: ba Und posters featuring bands as big drill car, and others.)
+(editor's note: theoretically for kids, the show's title is the phrase "go-go-u ga--ru" pronounced backwards, a "go go girl" being slang for the kind of party-all-ni Oung so often sung about in p5 songs. this was a hint that the show was also aimed at the hip young party-goer returning home at the break of dawn, having just caught the first train out of O. the animated title sequence, indeed, featured a godzilla-size party girl rampaging through the streets, only to be felled by three young boy superheroes. other signs of the show's ba Und posters featuring such bands as big car, and others.)

 My favourite line is 'oyamada keigo? hito? '

-Hope you it namae wa?
+you like it Maki: wa?

-Ugo-ugo: ugo-ugo
+ugo-ugo desu

 M: wa?

-Lhuga: lhuga
+lhuga desu

 M: ja Shiritori ka?